smart-on-fhir/smart-health-links/docs/spec.md

 If present, the `embedded` value SHALL be up-to-date as of the time the manifest is requested.
 If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT embedded payload longer than the client-designated maximum.

+The embedded content is a JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

 ---